4. Pay during the notice period

 For example, Alex has been made redundant.
 They've worked for their employer for 7 years and have a contractual notice period of 7 weeks.
 They're off sick during the notice period.
 They get their full normal pay for the whole 7 weeks.

-An employee will not be entitled to their full normal pay if their contractual notice is longer than statutory notice by 1 week or more.
+An employee will not be entitled to their full normal pay if their contractual notice period is longer than statutory notice by one week or more.
 They are only entitled to the appropriate pay for the reason they're off.

 For example, Riley has been dismissed.
 They've worked for their employer for 7 years and have a contractual notice period of 8 weeks.
 They're off sick during the notice period and their contract only gives statutory sick pay.
 They will only be entitled to that.